An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Formulation

 The LL problem \eqref{eq:ev_flow_optimization} constitutes a modified traffic assignment problem (MTAP) that accounts for the unique cost structure faced by EV users.
-In contrast to classical TAP formulations, which only consider travel time as the cost, our model includes both travel time and charging costs, which indicates EV users must also select charging stations along their routes.
-This extension is reflected in the objective function, which includes an additional term for the cost of charging based on the station prices and the flow of users choosing each station.
+In contrast to classical TAP formulations, which only consider travel time as the cost, our model includes travel time, station congestion, and path-dependent charging costs, which indicates EV users must also select charging stations along their routes.
+This extension is reflected in the objective function, which includes three terms: link travel time, station congestion cost, and charging cost based on each path's energy requirements.
 Furthermore, two additional constraints distinguish this model from standard TAP: (i) a station activation constraint \eqref{eq:ev_activation_limit} ensures no users can charge at the location $l$ unless a charging facility is built there.
 In this constraint, $y_l$ comes from UL and is fixed here, and (ii) a flow conservation constraint that determines the amount of charging demand at each station based on users' path choices.
 These modifications are grounded in the assumption that EV travelers behave rationally under perfect information and choose paths that minimize their total travel and charging cost.